Scheer

 In order to meet their own goals and those of the external stakeholders, companies need to become more committed and demonstrate progress made in meeting their sustainability goals in the areas of ecology, social issues and corporate governance/economics.

-Focus on the value-added chain
+Focus on the Value-Added Chain

 For businesses wanting to do more than just meet the minimum legal requirements, making their supply chain sustainable represents a central challenge.
 At the same time, however, it also offers the greatest opportunity to make a positive impact, together with business partners.
 A glance at the supply chain shows that the integration of ecology and social issues still represent two central challenges.
 These include, in particular, the measurement and communication of emissions, differentiated according to Scope 1, 2 and 3.